JoinColony/colonyJS/docs/_Topics_TokensAndFunding.md

 ```

-*Note: You must be the `owner` of the token contract to call this method.*
+*Note: You must be assigned the `owner` of the token contract to call this method.*

 ### Mint Tokens

-We can mint tokens using an instance of the [ColonyClient](/colonyjs/api-colonyclient):
+If you have set the `owner` of the token contract to your colony contract address, you can mint tokens using an instance of [ColonyClient](/colonyjs/api-colonyclient):

 ```js